 Dr. Earth’s organic fertilizer can help you achieve the results you desire for tomatoes.
 The 4-6-3 NPK formula includes calcium for proper new growth development and fish-based organic matter.
-The four-pound bag will cover up to 60-square-feet (that’s lots of tomatoes) and is also excellent for berries, leafy greens, and root vegetables.
-Quick releasing, it does need to be reapplied every two weeks during the growing season.
+The 4-pound bag will cover up to 60-square-feet (that’s lots of tomatoes!) and is also excellent for berries, leafy greens, and root vegetables.

 Best Organic: Espoma Organic Plant Tone